NRRA Board Vice President

 In his free time, Jamie enjoys spending time outside (hiking, biking, fishing, hunting, skiing, making maple syrup, any and all activities outside in nature).

 Brian started working in the recycling field as a freshman in High School in 1998.
 What he thought was a three-week temporary position turned into a lifelong passion.
 After working part time through high school at the Lancaster Transfer Station, he went on to NHTI where he received his Associates Degree in Computer Information Systems.
 But while there, his passion was still in the background as he co-founded the NHTI Recycling group.
 NHTI went from recycling zero paper to recycling around 1000 pounds per week.
 Right after graduation, in 2003, he started at the Littleton Transfer Station and eventually took over as manager in 2013.
-He is currently the Chairman of the Pemi-Baker Solid Waste District, which represents 19 towns.
-In his spare time, he likes spending time on his newly formed farm, The Patnoe Funny Farm.
+In early 2021, he decided to go back to the Lancaster Transfer Station to run their facility.
+In his spare time, he likes spending time with his family on their farm, RPC Stables.